-The two composite prestressed concrete beam and reinforced concrete slab bridges studied were part of the right and left main lanes of Loop 1 in Austin, TX.
-These particular bridges extend over the environmentally sensitive Barton Creek wooded area Long spans and special construction techniques which minimize environmental impact were used.
+Composite prestressed concrete beam and reinforced concrete slab highway bridges designed according to the AASHTO 1977 Standard [22] as modified by interim specifications were studied.
+The bridges under investigation were part of the right and left main lanes of Loop 1 in Austin, TX.
+These particular bridges extend over Barton Creek and part of the surrounding wooded area which is considered environmentally sensitive.
+Long spans and special construction techniques which minimize environmental impact were used.
 Each bridge carries two lanes of traffic.
-Only the first span on the north end of each bridge was instrumented.
+The right and left main lane bridges have eleven and ten spans, respectively; however, only the first span on the north end of each bridge was instrumented and studied.